 1. Troubleshoot Your Locks

-If you are nearby any friends or family, don’t hesitate to give them a call.
-Being locked out of your car can put you in a vulnerable position, even if it does not seem like a full-blown roadside emergency.
-You are put at risk by having to potentially get help from strangers or stand by the side of the road, so it is always a good idea to let people in your life know where you are and the situation you are facing.
+You’re put at risk by having to potentially get help from strangers or stand by the side of the road, so it is always a good idea to let people in your life know where you are and the situation you’re facing.
+If they can’t help you figure out how to get into a locked car, they can provide some much-needed emotional support, and also it can be a good safety measure to know your whereabouts.

-Best case scenario: one of the people you contact has a spare key you can use to get the car open without further incident.
-But even if they do not have a key, they may be able to bring you some supplies to help you manually unlock the door.
-Some tools that you might find helpful include; shoelaces (or comparable string), a door stop, and a wire coat hanger, to name a few.
+In the absolute best-case scenario, your family member or friend has a spare key you can use to unlock your car and remedy the issue.
+But even if they don’t have a key, they may be able to help out by bringing you some supplies to help you manually unlock the door.
+Some tools that you might find helpful include: shoelaces (or comparable string), a doorstop, and a wire coat hanger, to name a few (more on that later).